unSinn/java-notes/notes.md

 ### Method Overloading

-A method is said to be overloaded when the other method's name is same and parameters ( either the number or their order) are different.
+A method is said to be overloaded when:

+ * The methods name is the same.
- * Either the type, number or the order of parameters has to differ.
+ * Either the type, number or the order of parameters is different.
  * Return value can be ignored.

 If the number of parameters and their type are the same the method will be overwritten.